 Related: Director interview questions and answers

-Regarding salary, it is important to understand the differences between an associate director and a senior manager.
+Regarding salary, it is important to understand the differences between an associate director vs senior manager.
 While both roles may have similar responsibilities and duties, there is a significant pay gap between them.

 An associate director is typically a higher-level position than a senior manager and requires more experience and knowledge of the company’s operations.
 The associate director oversees the operations of an entire department or organization and has greater authority and autonomy than a senior manager.
 As a result, associate directors typically earn a higher salary than senior managers.